Introduction:

 It is a third party multi-platform render manager, developed by Uberware.
 It works on Windows, Mac, and Linux.
 It is probably the easiest render manager to setup, as it provides a lot of automated configuration.
 For that reason we have also tried to simplify our side of the integration as much as possible.

 Please note that Mistika does not include licenses for any 3rd party render manager.
 At the date of this document Uberware Smedge is free of cost for the first 4 systems, while additional nodes require to purchase Smedge licenses from Uberware.
-But please note that this could change over the time.

 The recommended installation procedure is as follows: